x

 Student earnings in the UK depend on many factors – primarily the type of work and the city.
 Casual work wages are typically based on hourly rates.

-In this regard, it is useful to know The minimum hourly wages that apply in the UK – These vary for workers in different age groups.
+In this regard, it is useful to know.
+The minimum hourly wages that apply in the UK – These vary for workers in different age groups.

 • for 18 to 20-year-olds – £7.49

-• For those between the age of 21 and 24 – £10.18,
+• For those between the ages of 21 and 24 – £10.18,

 • For those over 25 years of age – £10.42.